-Risks of future legal proceedings
+Risks of pending or future legal proceedings

-The Corporation may, from time to time, be subject to litigation claims in the ordinary course of its business.
+From time to time the Corporation is involved in litigation relating to, among other things, labour, health and safety matters; regulatory, tax and administrative proceedings; governmental investigations; arbitration; and contractual claims and disputes.
 In particular, the Corporation can be subject to claims relating to actions of medical personnel performing services at the Corporation's clinics.

 Litigation is inherently costly and unpredictable, making it difficult to accurately estimate the outcome, among other matters.
+Although the Corporation has established financial provisions and contingencies which it believes are individually appropriate, there is a risk that on a cumulative basis, adverse decisions in such matters could materially affect the Corporation's financial condition or results of operations if such contingencies vary significantly from any amounts actually paid.
+In addition, if the Corporation were to receive an unfavourable decision through such proceedings, the Company may suffer reputational damage as a result, which could have an adverse effect on the Corporation's business and its ability to grow.

 Any litigation could result in substantial costs and diversion of resources and could have a material adverse effect on the Corporation's business, financial conditions and results of operations.